2012 World Series: Game 4

-The Giants regained the lead in the sixth inning, with a two-run home run, off the bat of Buster Posey.
+The Giants regained the lead in the sixth inning.
+Scutaro hit a ground ball down the third-base line that Detroit third baseman Cabrera could not field cleanly, resulting in an infield hit.Buster Posey then hit a two-run home run.
 Posey's shot stayed just inside the left-field pole as it carried out.
 In the bottom of the same inning, Delmon Young tied the game with a home run to right, off Giant pitcher Matt Cain, that landed over the fence in right-center.
 However, this was the last hit for the Tigers in the game.

 Strong relief pitching sent the game into extra innings.
+After relieving Scherzer in the seventh with one out, Tigers relievers Drew Smyly and Octavio Dotel combined to shut out the Giants for two innings.
 After a leadoff walk in the bottom of the eighth, Giant pitcher Jeremy Affeldt struck out the heart of the Tigers batting order.
 In the top of the ninth, Tiger pitcher Phil Coke struck out three consecutive Giant batters.
 Coke set a World Series record by striking out seven consecutive batters, dating back to his appearances in Games 2 and 3.
 Affeldt and Santiago Casilla combined for a scoreless bottom of the ninth.

 In the top of the 10th, Ryan Theriot ended Coke's strikeout streak, leading off with a single to right.
 A sacrifice bunt by Brandon Crawford moved Theriot to second. Ángel Pagán struck out.
 Then Scutaro served a single in front of center-fielder Austin Jackson, which scored the decisive run.

 Closer Sergio Romo struck out the side in the bottom of the 10th.
 The Series ended with umpire Brian O'Nora calling a third strike on Miguel Cabrera.
 After throwing Cabrera several consecutive sliders, Romo threw a fastball that backed into Cabrera's zone, which may have surprised the batter.

 Because they won the Series away from their home field, the Giants accepted the World Series Championship Trophy and the World Series MVP award in their locker room.
 (Incidentally, the franchise clinched its last four World Series victories away from home.)
 The Giants' unexpected sweep of the Tigers was deemed as a significant upset by the media.